 Please keep in mind that services are rendered to a person, not an insurance company.
 Hence, the insurance company is responsible to the patient and the patient is responsible to us.
 The statement you receive from us will be for our charges only.
 If you were seen at the hospital or had pathology or X-rays done, you will receive a separate bill for these services.

-Please contact the appropriate office with questions concerning their bills.
+Please contact the appropriate office with questions concerning your bills.
 We are available to assist you with your bill in any way we can.

 If you are receiving bills from other agencies, please contact those agencies directly.